eric-r-xu/DiscardWisdom/README.md

 __Discard Analysis__: Strategically and comprehensively analyzes all discarded tiles during gameplay, calculating a hand score after each discard.
 The ML algorithm predicts the usefulness of each tile, strategically recommending discards that enhance offensive and defensive strategies.

+__Platform__: Uses Jupyter and Google Colab notebooks for public execution and sharing.

 __Automation with Autoplay Functionality__: Includes a script (mahjong/autoplay.py) that leverages image recognition and motion control to automate gameplay.
 This feature collects game screenshots and compiles game statistics to inform future enhancements.

-__Platform__: Uses Jupyter and Google Colab notebooks for public execution and sharing.
+#### Autoplay Decision Tree Flow Diagram
 ![HK Mahjong Autoplay Decision Tree Flow Diagram Schematic](hkmj_autoplay_decision_tree.png)

----

-This project showcases proficiency in image recognition, algorithmic strategy, and automation, providing a robust tool for Mahjong enthusiasts to improve their game.